E2E Spoken Entity Extraction for Virtual Agents: Method

 \subsection{Non-Autoregressive Speech Based Extraction}

-We re-purpose an E2E ASR fine-tuned for standard transcription task and fine-tune it using {\em (Speech-input, Entity)} pairs optimized for CTC loss\cite{graves2006connectionist}.
+We re-purpose an E2E ASR fine-tuned for standard transcription task and fine-tune it using {\em (Speech-input, Entity)} pairs using CTC loss \cite{graves2006connectionist}.
+It does this by summing over the probability of possible alignments of input steps to target entity relevant tokens, producing a loss value which is differentiable with respect to each input node.
 We use NeMo library \cite{kuchaiev2019nemo} for all training and testing purposes.

-In this work, we pick an off-the-shelf Citrinet \cite{majumdar2021citrinet} model downloaded from NeMo library \footnote{https://tinyurl.com/bdf38tmz}.
-It is trained on a 7k hour collection of publicly available transcribed data and uses SentencePiece \cite{kudo2018sentencepiece} tokenizer with vocabulary size of 1024 ($L$).
+In this work, we pick an off-the-shelf Citrinet \cite{majumdar2021citrinet} model downloaded from NeMo library \footnote{https://tinyurl.com/ykzmwhre}.
+It is trained on a 7k hour collection of publicly available transcribed data and uses SentencePiece \cite{kudo2018sentencepiece} tokenizer with vocabulary size of 1024 ($L$)\footnote{https://tinyurl.com/y3n9drj2}.
 We fine-tune it again for the transcription task using additional 800 hrs of transcribed speech from a collection of enterprise virtual agent applications.
 This model achieves a word accuracy of 93.1\% on a 28k utterance test set consisting of user utterances that are in response to ``How may I help you?'' opening prompt from various enterprise virtual agent applications \cite{singla2022seq}.

-E2E Citrinet ASR is then re-purposed and fine-tuned for name extraction.
-For entities (email and postal address) which contains vocab tokens not part of ASR tokenizer (digits, special symbols) we intiate the classification head for a new sentence piece tokenizer.
-We keep the vocabulary size as 1024.
-We then fine-tune this E2E encoder for direct entity extraction from speech using a standard CTC loss.
+E2E Citrinet ASR is then re-purposed and fine-tuned for entity extraction.
+For entities (email and postal addresses) which contain vocab tokens not part of ASR tokenizer (digits, special symbols) we initiate the classification head using a sentence piece tokenizer learnt on fine-tuning data.
+Vocabulary size is kept as 1024 in all experiments.
+We fine-tune this E2E encoder for direct entity extraction from speech using a standard CTC loss.